quasarframework/quasar-testing/packages/unit-vitest/README.md

 Please check out ["@vue/test-utils" official documentation](https://vue-test-utils.vuejs.org/) to learn how to test Vue components.

 If you're migrating from Jest to Vitest, please check out the official [migration guide](https://vitest.dev/guide/migration.html#migrating-from-jest).

+### Upgrade from Vitest AE v1.x to v2.0 onwards

+Quasar first-party helpers haven't changed.
+All changes are related to Vitest v4.0 breaking changes or ecosystem deprecations.

+- Upgrade Node to v20.19.0 or newer, v22.12.0 or newer is preferred.
+These versions have been chosen because they enable the `require(esm)` feature by default, which many packages (e.g. `happy-dom`) rely on;
+- (**optional**) Upgrade `typescript` to v5.8 or later, which supports the `require(esm)` feature;
+- (**optional**) Upgrade `vue` and `quasar` dependencies to the latest version;
+- Upgrade `@quasar/app-vite` to v2.4 or later, which uses Vite 7;
+- Upgrade all Vitest related packages, in particular `vitest` and `@vitest/ui`, to v4.0 or later.
+If you don't want to upgrade these dependencies manually, you can just re-install the AE and it will update all dependencies for you.
+Vitest v1, v2 and v3 are no longer supported;
+- Follow the Vitest [migration guide](https://vitest.dev/guide/migration#vitest-4) to upgrade from Vitest v3 to v4.
+If you are on Vitest v1 or v2, upgrade through the intermediate majors' migration guides first;

 ### Upgrade from Vitest AE v0.4 to v1.0 onwards